• Thanksgiving Recipes

 • Pre-heat the oven to 375°F. Line a half sheet baking sheet with parchment paper.

-• Combine the breadcrumbs, milk, egg, and garlic in a medium bowl and mix well.
+• Combine the breadcrumbs, milk, egg, garlic, salt and pepper in a medium bowl and mix well.
 Allow to stand for about 5 minutes for breadcrumbs to hydrate.

-• To the bowl add salt, pepper, then cheese, herbs, and onion and mix well.
+• Add salt, cheese, herbs, and onion and mix well.
 Add the ground beef and gently mix with your hands.
 Disposable kitchen gloves are helpful.
 Mix completely until ingredients are well distributed but don't overwork the meat.

-• Portion meatballs onto the baking pan.
-With either a #40 disher (cookie scoop) or a tablespoon.
-They should be the size of a small golf ball and bite-sized.
-You should make approximately 30 meatballs.
+• With either a #40 disher (aka cookie scoop) or a tablespoon, portion meatballs onto the baking pan.
+They should be bite sized or the size of a small golf ball.
+You should get approximately 30 meatballs.

-• Bake meatballs for about 16 minutes until they reach 165°F internally measured with a digital thermometer.
+• Bake meatballs for 16-17 minutes until they reach 165°F internally measured with a digital thermometer.
 Remove pan from the oven.

 If serving immediately keep warm while you make the sauce.
 Alternatively cool and refrigerate for 3 days or freeze for up to 3 months, labeled and dated.
 Thaw overnight in the refrigerator to use.